2008–2014 Spanish financial crisis: Prices

 Due to the lack of its own resources, Spain has to import all of its fossil fuels, which in a scenario of record prices added much pressure to the inflation rate.
 Thus, in June 2008 the inflation rate reached a 13-year high of 5.00%.
 Then, with the dramatic decrease of oil prices that happened in the second half of 2008 plus the confirmed burst of the property bubble, concerns quickly shifted to the risk of deflation instead, as Spain registered in January 2009 its lowest inflation rate in 40 years which was then followed in March 2009 by a negative inflation rate for the first time ever since this statistic was recorded.

 As of October 2010, the Spanish economy continued to contract, resulting in decreasing GDP and increasing inflation.
 From 2011 to 2012 alone, prices rose 3.5% as compared to 2% in the United States.
 The rise in prices, combined with the recently implemented austerity measures and extremely high unemployment, are heavily impacting the livelihood of Spanish citizens.
-As the average wage decreases, the buying power of the money decreases as well.
+As the average wage decreases, the buying power of money decreases as well.
 The frustration of this decreases in buying power has manifested in several, very large, worker demonstrations.